canonical/consul-k8s-operator/charm/README.md

 ### Providing Consul cluster config

 * `consul-cluster`: Provides cluster server endpoints to the related apps.
-  Serf/gossip and http internal/external endpoints are provided over relation data.
+  Serf/gossip, http internal/external endpoints and gossip healthcheck loadbalancer endpoint are provided over relation data.
   This is useful for external consul clients to join the consul cluster.

 ## Contributing